raphaelfbastos/dreu/logs/week-03.md

 ## Goals

-Register as visiting undergraduate at Yale
+- Gain access to DWave systems being used for the research

-Find new literature for discussion with Panos
+- Find new literature for discussion with Panos

 ## Approach and Implementation